 No matter your reason, your relationship will not implode if you need to take a break from sex for a while.
 If sex is important to your partner, this break shouldn't be forever—but just like you need to be compassionate about their needs, they need to be compassionate about yours.

 "Asking for a break from sex may be difficult for your partner," Marin says.
 "But there are still plenty of reasons you may want to ask for a break, even though you know it may be difficult.
 And there are reasons your partner would say 'yes' to taking a break, even though it may be difficult."

-But in the interim, there's absolutely nothing wrong with you for asking to push the pause button.
+In the interim, just remember there's absolutely nothing wrong with you for asking to push the pause button on your sex life.
 There's also no rush for you to change anything right away.
 If you need a breather, then create that space for yourself.
 Breathe.